The JSJ-decompositions of one-relator groups with torsion: The JSJ-decompositions of one relator groups

 \p{Amalgams} We prove, in Lemma~\ref{lem:amalg}, the analogous result to Lemma~\ref{lem:HNN} for free products with amalgamation.
 Lemma~\ref{lem:amalg} states that if $G$ is a one-ended one-relator group with torsion and if $G=A\ast_CB$ where $C$ is virtually-$\mathbb{Z}$ then either $C\not\leq T$, as in Lemma~\ref{lem:HNN}, or $C$ and one of $A$ or $B$ is infinite dihedral.
-The proof of Lemma~\ref{lem:amalg} is much longer than the HNN-case and comprises of Lemma~\ref{lem:AsbgpT}, which, supposing $C\leq T$, gives a form for one of the factor groups $A$ or $B$, Lemma~\ref{lem:ZsplitFPA}, which investigates when $C$ is infinite cyclic, and Lemma~\ref{lem:DsplitFPA}, which investigates when $C$ is infinite dihedral.
+The proof of Lemma~\ref{lem:amalg} comprises Lemma~\ref{lem:AsbgpT}, which, supposing $C\leq T$, gives a form for one of the factor groups $A$ or $B$, Lemma~\ref{lem:ZsplitFPA}, which investigates when $C$ is infinite cyclic, and Lemma~\ref{lem:DsplitFPA}, which investigates when $C$ is infinite dihedral.

 Note that Lemmas~\ref{lem:AsbgpT}~and~\ref{lem:ZsplitFPA} include the case of $\mathbb{Z}\ast C_n$.
 This inclusion allows methods of Kapovich--Weidmann to be applied to obtain a coarse description of the outer automorphism groups of two-generator, one-relator groups with torsion.
 This application is outlined in Section~\ref{sec:2Gen1Rel}.